storesafe/cordova-sqlite-storage/README.md

 **OTHER NOTES:**
 - The database file name should include the extension, if desired.
-- It is possible to open multiple database access objects for the same database.
+- It is possible to open multiple database access handle objects for the same database.
-- The database access object can be closed as described below.
+- The database handle access object can be closed as described below.

 **TIP:**